danmwallace/ansible_microsoft_tools/readme.md

 ```

 If this is the case, no action is required by default, and this particular task has `ignore_errors: true` set to allow it to continue. **If you need to onboard the server with another name, you will need to follow the instructions above**.
 The playbook does not currently support this.
 If there is a need, I can look into it further.

+# Questions

+If you get stuck or run into an undocumented error, please create an issue.